atomisthq/docs/docs/capabilities.md

 or create your own Rugs to match your processes and workflows.

 Atomist meets you where you are.
-It doesn't make you change how your team develops and ships code, it improves and speeds shipping great software.
+It doesn't make you change how your team develops and ships code.
+It improves your code and speeds the shipping of great software.

 [ts]: https://www.typescriptlang.org/